 Building on the philosopher André Malraux’s concept of the musée imaginaire, the installation program “Museum Without Walls” forms an aesthetic network across the campus that makes the arts part of the fabric of the college and community.

-The museum is additionally the repository of the most complete collections in the country of the works of Rockwell Kent and is the home of the Rockwell Kent Gallery and Collection.
+The museum is additionally the repository of the most complete collection in the country of the works of Rockwell Kent and is the home of the Rockwell Kent Gallery and Collection.

 The museum sponsors a variety of programs, both public and academic, as well as publications, membership and our museum shop.
 The museum facilitates the graduating B.F.A. candidates’ “Senior Exhibition,” and offers internships in museum operations and research.